Football Association of Bosnia and Herzegovina

-The Football Association of Bosnia and Herzegovina (Nogometni/Fudbalski Savez Bosne i Hercegovine (N/FSBiH); Ногометни/Фудбалски Савез Босне и Херцеговине (Н/ФСБиХ), (FSBiH); unified abbreviation N/FSBiH), based in Sarajevo, is the chief officiating body of football in Bosnia and Herzegovina.
+The Football Association of Bosnia and Herzegovina (Note: Fudbalski savez Bosne i Hercegovine, Nogometni savez Bosne i Hercegovine, Фудбалски савез Босне и Херцеговине) (N/FSBiH, Н/ФСБиХ), based in Sarajevo, is the chief officiating body of football in Bosnia and Herzegovina.
 The Bosnian football association was founded as the Sarajevo football sub-association of Yugoslavia in 1920.
 In 1992, the association was re-founded as the Football Association of Bosnia and Herzegovina.

 In May 2002, the Football Federation of Bosnia and Herzegovina was unified to include both Bosnian regional football associations, the Football Association of Republika Srpska, and the already unified Football Association of Bosnia and Herzegovina with the Football Federation of Herzeg-Bosnia.
 In April 2011, it changed its name from the Football Federation of Bosnia and Herzegovina to the Football Association of Bosnia and Herzegovina.

 History

 Pre-independence (1903–1992)

 The game reached Bosnia and Herzegovina at the start of the 20th century, with Sarajevo (in 1903) and Mostar (in 1905) being the first cities to embrace it.
 Banja Luka, Tuzla, Zenica and Bihać were next along with numerous smaller towns as the sport spread.
 The country was under Austro-Hungarian rule when official competition began in 1908, though these activities were on a small scale within each territory.
 At the outbreak of World War I, there were five clubs in Sarajevo, four based on religious and ethnic affiliation: Hrvatski ŠK (later known as SAŠK) as Bosnian Croatian, Srpski ŠK (later known as Slavija) affiliated to Bosnian Serbs, Muslimanski ŠK (later known as Sarajevski) affiliated to Bosniaks, and Židovski ŠK (later known as Barkohba) as Bosnian Jewish club; while only multi-ethnic was worker's club RŠD Hajduk.
 Along with Sarajevo-based clubs there were approximately 20 outside the capital.
 The creation of the Kingdom of Yugoslavia post 1918 brought an increase in the number of leagues, and soon a domestic national championship was organised featuring two teams from Bosnia and Herzegovina, the champions of Banja Luka football sub-association and Sarajevo football sub-association.
 In 1920, the direct predecessor of the football association of Bosnia-Herzegovina was founded as the Sarajevo football subassociation.
 The unified championship ran until 1939/40.

 The Football Association of Bosnia and Herzegovina was founded after the Second World War, being affiliated to the Yugoslav Football Association.

 Bosnia and Herzegovina's best sides at the time were FK Sarajevo, FK Željezničar (Sarajevo), FK Velež (Mostar), FK Sloboda (Tuzla), NK Čelik (Zenica) and FK Borac (Banja Luka) which played in the Yugoslavian first league, second league and cup competitions with moderate to good success, while its best players with the likes of Predrag Pašić, Vahid Halilhodžić, Davor Jozić, Safet Sušić, Josip Katalinski, Faruk Hadžibegić, Ivica Osim, Asim Ferhatović, Blaž Slišković, Mehmed Baždarević, Dušan Bajević, Edhem Šljivo, Enver Marić and many others were chosen to represent SFR Yugoslavia national football team.